CESNET/libnetconf2/examples/README.md

 ```
 $ client -u /tmp/.ln2-unix-socket get "/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']"
 ```
-In this case, `-u` means that a connection to an UNIX socket will be attemped and a path to the socket needs to be specified, that is `/tmp/ln2-unix-socket` by default.
+In this case, `-u` means that a connection to an UNIX socket will be attempted and a path to the socket needs to be specified, that is `/tmp/ln2-unix-socket` by default.
 The `get` parameter is the name of the RPC and `/ietf-yang-library:yang-library/module-set/module[name='ietf-netconf']` is the RPC's optional XPath filter.

 ##### Server output